Recently the four women in my writing group sent me detailed critiques of the

 All this was done on the computer.
 The next step was to print the new version and read it.
 Hard copy brings its own pleasures and again I found a multitude of contradictions, omissions and repetitions that I hadn’t picked up on the computer.

 The final step was to read the entire ms aloud.
-The ears recognized problems that the eyes missed so there were more changes to be made.
+The ears recognized problems that

 Perhaps I’m not enough of a self critic but without the initial input from my four patient readers none of this would have happened.
 As it is I’m sure the editor will find more things to change but not nearly as many as there were in the beginning.